safdar-azeem/formash/README.md

 # How to validate the form

 get the `doValidate` function from the useForm hook. it's used to validate the form. it takes no arguments. just call it when you want to validate the form. it returns a boolean value. if the form is valid it returns `true` otherwise it returns `false`.
+Note: if you don't call this function, you won't be able to get the form errors.

 ```javascript
 import { useForm } from 'formash'